 IRS agreed owner of Lear Jet entitled to interest, deprecation and operating expense deductions.

-Georgia Department of Revenue agreed to limit sales tax on use of lodging facility by church members and related groups.
+Represented one of the world's largest religious organization before the Georgia Department of Revenue, which agreed not to impose sales use and lodging taxes on use of lodging facility by church members and related groups.

-Representing business entities in a wide variety of industries on top matters related to formation, financing, operations, restructuring, and dispositions.
+Representing business entities in a wide variety of industries on tax matters related to formation, financing, operations, restructuring, and dispositions.

-Represented business owners, plan sponsors, trustees, lenders, and related clients in a wide variety of tax issues arising in ESOP transactions ranging in value from $10-$300 million.
+Represented business owners, plan sponsors, trustees, lenders, and related clients in a wide variety of tax issues arising in Employee Stock Ownership Plan ("ESOP") transactions ranging in value from $10-$300 million.

 Advised numerous S Corporations, LLCs and partnerships, and their owners, regarding initial qualification and the taxation of operating and investment income, raising debt and equity capital, executive compensation, and disposition of assets or entities.